SSWConsulting/SSW.Rules.Content/rules/borders-around-white-images/rule.md

 guid: 24a71b8d-9706-44c6-ad18-26eed05fd8d3
 ---

-This is an example rule + markdown cheatsheet to show you the things you can use to format an SSW rule.

 Imagine you're browsing a website.
 You come across an area on the page that seems oddly blank, only to realize it's a white image blending seamlessly into the white background.
 This disrupts the browsing experience.
 So how do you prevent that?

 <!--endintro-->